-Nine Men Face Hazing Charges For The Alcohol-Induced Death Of A Fraternity Pledge
+Nine Fraternity Members Face Hazing Charges For The Alcohol-Induced Death Of A 20-Year-Old Pledge

 "The brothers, pledges, and officers were more concerned about getting in trouble than they were about trying to save Coffey's life," the grand jury said in its report.

-An autopsy report revealed that Coffey's death was caused by acute alcohol poisoning at a blood alcohol level of .447 g/dl.
+An autopsy report revealed that Coffey's death was caused by acute alcohol poisoning at a blood alcohol level of 0.447 grams per deciliter.
 The medical examiner estimated that after consuming a "lethal amount of alcohol," Coffey's peak blood alcohol level would have been nearly seven times the legal limit for driving.

 In a letter to the grand jury, Coffey's mother wrote that her son "died alone in a room full of people" and that "a group of young people saw someone in a crisis and didn't act."